magunloye1/magunloye1/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on server-side integrations
-- 📫 How to reach me @magunloye1
+- 📫 You can reach me @magunloye1

 <!---
 magunloye1/magunloye1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.